seizethemeansof/finite/README.md

 * A key
 * A mode
 * A minor mode type if minor mode is selected

-The BPM can be modify on the fly.
+The BPM can be modified on the fly.

 ## Acknowledgments
 * [Tone.js](https://tonejs.github.io/)